-- These types of practices are not widely documented, and insufficient data exists about how child welfare agencies and workers make decisions about embarking on the use of these types of social media use, but it appears their utility is promising and should be further studied. - Because social media tools are provided by third parties and not directly by the agency, workers bring them to the agency environment, often with limited agency guidance.
-In this way, social media use emerges directly from perceived utility, and creates some complication for agencies as they attempt to adapt policy to meet practice.
-Yet the utility-driven use of social media also offers the opportunity for practice-driven innovation, instead of the top-down agency-driven technology mandates which workers often find as disruptive to their practice (Baker et al, 2014).
+- These types of practices are not widely documented, and insufficient data exists about how child welfare agencies and workers make decisions about embarking on the use of these types of social media use, but it appears their utility is promising and should be further studied. - Because third parties provide social media tools and not directly by the agency, workers bring them to the agency environment, often with limited agency guidance.
+In this way, social media use emerges directly from perceived utility and creates some complications for agencies as they attempt to adapt policy to meet practice.
+Yet the utility-driven use of social media also offers the opportunity for practice-driven innovation instead of the top-down agency-driven technology mandates that workers often find disruptive to their practice (Baker et al., 2014).